NoxOrg/Nox.Lib.V6/README.md

 - Declaration of your core application and domain (models, data, entities, attributes and bounded contexts) in a declaritive and easily maintainable way (YAML, using YamlDotNet)
 - Automatic (and selective) Create, Read, Update and Delete (CRUD) API for entities and/or aggregate roots (supports REST with OData, with GraphQL and gRPC in the making)
-- The choice of persisting your data in any database with current support for Sql Server, Postgress or MySql (using Entity Framework)
+- The choice of persisting your data in any database with current support for Sql Server, PostgreSQL or MySql (using Entity Framework)
 - Automated Database Migrations (coming soon)
 - Validation of entities and attributes (using FluentValidation)
 - Logging, Observability and Monitoring (using SeriLog)
 - Events and Messaging (In process/Mediator, Azure Servicebus, Amazon SQS, RabbitMQ) using MassTransit
-- Extract-transform and load definitions from any database, file or API with bulk load and merge support
+- Extract, transform and load (ETL) definitions from any database, file or API with bulk-load and merge support
 - A task scheduler for running recurring tasks at periodic intervals (using Hangfire)
 - Automated DevOps including testing and deployment